5 of the best broadband and TV deals right now

 However there is a €30 activation fee at present.

 After the first year is up the price rises to €70 a month.
 But like Eir you can agree to a two-year contract for €40 a month instead.
-Signing up to a two-year deal offers better value over the longer-term and also insulates you from any future price hikes.
+Signing up to a two-year deal offers better value over the longer-term and also insulates you from any near-term price hikes.

 Virgin offers high-speed broadband and TV over a large geographical area, thanks to its own infrastructure and its new deal with SIRO, which allows Virgin to offer its services to even more customers, particularly those in smaller cities.

-And for an extra €15 a month i.e. €50 a month for the first year, you can add a TV package that comes with over 100 TV channels.
+For an extra €15 a month i.e. €50 a month for the first year, you can add a TV package that comes with over 100 TV channels.
 After the first year is up the price goes up to €104 a month.

 Vodafone